CAB Logo - Adviceguide home page link

 The valuation list may be altered to place a property in a different valuation band if:

-• there was an error when the list was compiled, or
+• there was an error when the list was compiled

-• the property was valued incorrectly, for example, because the valuation officer did not know about internal features of the property which reduced its value, or
+• the property was valued incorrectly, for example, because the valuation officer did not know about internal features of the property which reduced its value

-• in a property which is partly domestic and partly business, the domestic proportion has increased or decreased, or the property has become wholly domestic or wholly business, or
+• in a property which is partly domestic and partly business, the domestic proportion has increased or decreased, or the property has become wholly domestic or wholly business

-• there have been changes to the property which have reduced its value, or
+• there have been changes to the property which have reduced its value

-There are special rules about when a liable person can appeal regarding the valuation band a property has been put in – see below.
+There are special rules about when a liable person can appeal regarding the valuation band a property has been put in.

 Time limits for an appeal about the valuation band a property has been put in